 The Green Pets America Charities group of humane societies has been researching and educating on Heart Stick Euthanasia at America’s animal shelters for years.
 Heart Stick euthanasia is done by county shelters to save money.
 It is cheaper for the shelter to not humanely sedate the dog, but euthanize the dog in one step, with a long steel needle jabbed straight into a fully conscious frightened, panicked dogs’ heart, as the frightened dog tries to escape the attendant’s grasp.

-Many times, the dog moves, and the long needle misses the heart, piercing another organ.
+Heart Stick euthanasia is particularly brutal because many times, the dog moves, and the long needle misses the heart, piercing another organ.
 In that case, they do it again.
-At times if they euthanize a group of different size and weight dogs at one time each syringe may not have enough poison in the syringe, and the dog does not die immediately, so they must kill him again.
+If they euthanize a group of different size and weight dogs at once, each syringe may not have enough poison in the syringe, and the dog does not die immediately, so they must kill him again.

 If you have first-hand knowledge contact us in confidence.
 Steve@GreenPetsAmerica.org